-Starting in the fall, HBPres will offer classes for 2 year olds through adults.
-Sunday School is a ministry that seeks to meet the needs of the entire church family through food, fellowship, Bible study, music, small groups and Sunday school.
-It is a refreshingly new approach to Sunday school that harkens back to the good ol’ days and brings us together as a church family.
+Starting September 10, HBPres will offer classes for 2 year olds through adults.
+Sunday School is a ministry that seeks to meet the needs of the entire church family through food, fellowship, Bible study, music, small groups and classes.

 ADULT SUNDAY SCHOOL: HBPres UNIVERSITY

 Much like college courses, the adult classes will be made up of 2 to 8 week sessions on given topics.
 Taught by several talented and gifted members of our own congregation, you will not want to miss a single class.
 We are sorry that you will have to choose between 2 classes that are offered at the same time but we would like all members & visitors to attend our classes so we have to appeal to a wide variety of interests.
 See below for more information!

 Here are some of our plans for the 2017-2018 Program Year!

 The Mariners Class- September 10, 17 & 24; Room 216

 - During the first three weeks of the fall Sunday school season, we will be looking at two Presbyterian Disaster Assistance topics facilitated by Dave Doehnert.
 One is about immigration.
 “Locked in a Box” is an award winning short documentary that follows the stories of individuals held in the U.S. Immigration detention system and those who visit them.
 The film traces the lives of individuals who fled their homelands in search of safety and freedom only to end up in U.S.

 prisons under a mandatory bed quota system run by Immigration Customs & Enforcement (ICE).

 Between the Testaments (September 10-October 15; Session Room)